 May Help with Weight Loss

-The high levels of dietary fiber in seaweed offer a feeling of fullness that lasts longer than less fibrous foods, without any added calories.
+The high levels of dietary fiber in seaweed offer a feeling of fullness that lasts longer than less fibrous foods, without added calories.
 Additionally, the fucoxanthin mentioned above is also a special substance that has been demonstrated in studies on rats to help to reduce obesity.
 While you’d likely have to eat seaweed regularly to see these benefits, you can rest assured that seaweed is great for your body on many levels.

 May Reduce Risk of Heart Disease